ndsev/zserio/compiler/extensions/cpp/README.md

 For an **API documentation** see the [C++ Runtime Library](https://zserio.org/doc/runtime/latest/cpp).

+## Supported Platforms

+Zserio C++ generator supports the following platforms:

+- 64-bit Linux
+- 32-bit Linux
+- 64-bit Windows

+## Supported Compilers

+Zserio C++ generator supports the following C++ compilers:

+- g++ 5.4.0
+- clang 8.0.0
+- MinGW 5.4.0
+- MSVC 2017

+Although newer C++ compilers are not tested, they should work as well as long as they are backward compatible.

 ## Functional Safety

 Zserio's C++ support is designed with a strong focus on functional safety, aiming to ensure the reliability,